Cope: Catholic Church

-Use in the Church of England and Anglican Communion
+Anglican Communion

-The earliest post-Reformation prayer books of the Church of England contemplated the continued use of the cope, with the 1549 Prayer Book specifying that the priest at Holy Communion should wear "a vestment or cope".
-It was common, particularly in English cathedrals, for the priest or bishop to wear a cope for Holy Communion from the Restoration.
-In the contemporary Church of England and the Anglican Communion as a whole, the cope can be worn as a Eucharistic vestment, and sometimes as a non-Eucharistic vestment, in the same manner as that of the Roman Catholic Church.
-It is also an Anglican tradition for clergy to wear copes on diocesan occasions.
+The earliest Book of Common Prayer of the Church of England contemplated the continued use of the cope, with the post-English Reformation 1549 Prayer Book specifying that the priest at Holy Communion should wear "a vestment or cope".
+It was common, particularly in English cathedrals, for the priest or bishop to wear a cope for Holy Communion.
+In the contemporary Anglican Communion, the cope can be worn.
+Lay ministers, such as readers, are permitted to wear copes on certain occasions, and it is also a tradition for clergy to wear copes on diocesan occasions.

-In the Church of England itself, the cope is worn by the Archbishop of Canterbury during the coronation of the Sovereign.
-Prior to her coronation in 1953, Queen Elizabeth II presented a set of ornate copes to the Canons of Westminster Abbey as a gift.
+A cope is worn by the Archbishop of Canterbury during the coronation of the Sovereign.
+Queen Elizabeth II presented a set of ornate copes to the Canons of Westminster Abbey as a coronation gift.

-Use in Lutheran churches
+Lutheran denominations

 The cope is usually worn only for processions and services of the Divine Office (morning and evening prayers) in most Lutheran denominations.
-In the Evangelical Lutheran Church in America, which is similar to the churches of the Anglican Communion, the cope is usually worn by the bishop when not serving as the presiding minister at Holy Communion.
+In the Evangelical Lutheran Church in America, a cope is usually worn by the bishop when not serving as the presiding minister at Holy Communion.
 In the Church of Norway and the Church of Denmark the cope is reserved for use by bishops.
 It is infrequently worn by clerics in the Lutheran Church–Missouri Synod or other Lutheran denominations, although its use has increased in recent decades.

-In the Church of Sweden the cope is regularly worn by bishops together with the mitre, crosier and pectoral cross, but can also be worn by priests on solemn and ceremonial occasions such as when presiding over baptisms, weddings and funerals.
-Much like in the Roman Catholic Church the cope is not worn as a eucharistic vestment by either bishops or priests, when the chasuble is instead prescribed for both.
+In the Church of Sweden, bishops regularly wear the cope together with a mitre, crosier and pectoral cross.
+A cope can also be worn by priests on solemn and ceremonial occasions, such as when presiding over baptisms, weddings and funerals.
+Copes are not worn as a eucharistic vestment by either bishops or priests, when the chasuble is instead prescribed for both.